duongtuanan/terraform/lab4-Modules-aws-elb-web-mysql-vpc-FileTemplate/README.md

 The following example code:
 - Create vpc, internet gateway, subnets, security group...
 - Create a mysql instance.
-- Create a cluster of web servers (using /modules/webserver-cluster/install_httpd.sh file for provisioning) and can be access via load balancer.
+- Create a cluster of web servers (using /modules/webserver-cluster/install_httpd.sh file for provisioning), and can be access via load balancer.
 - Output the information of load balancer and database instance.

 ## FILE LAYOUT